Vulcan Cyber launches free vulnerability management service with $21M in new funding

 Bar-Dayan asserts that legacy vulnerability management solutions are ineffective and leave organizations exposed.
 By adopting a software-as-a-service delivery model, he says that Vulcan can provide better remediation capabilities that are effective for a wider, modern user base.

-Toward this end, Bar-Dayan claims that the newly launched Vulcan Free is one of the industry’s first free risk-based vulnerability management products.
+Toward this end, Bar-Dayan, who founded Vulcan Cyber in 2018 with friends Roy Horev and Tal Morgenstern, claims that the newly launched Vulcan Free is one of the industry’s first free risk-based vulnerability management products.
 The goal with Vulcan Free is to make the service available to the wider market and in the process improve remediation efforts industry-wide, particularly in cloud and app environments.

-“The launch of Vulcan Free underscores the Vulcan Cyber philosophy that vulnerability prioritization is not an end goal, but simply one element in proper remediation,” Bar-Dayan said in a press release.
+“The launch of Vulcan Free underscores the Vulcan Cyber philosophy that vulnerability prioritization is not an end goal, but simply one element in proper remediation,” Bar-Dayan told VentureBeat via email.
 “Vulcan Free changes decades-old market dynamics that traditionally focus on vulnerability identification only instead of focusing on driving remediation outcomes.
 Remediation orchestration is the only viable way to deliberately align vulnerability management with the needs of digital business and critical cloud and application environments.”

 Vulcan’s cloud-hosted platform monitors security, IT, and DevOps tools via their respective APIs to spot exploits and kick off code remediation, either automatically (adherent to custom or predefined rules) or under the supervision of specialists.
 Vulcan leverages a threat intelligence network to inform its suite’s alerting and detection policies, which Bar-Dayan says most customers configure and deploy within a few minutes.